By using quotes

-The above story was written while the writer was searching for motivational quotes to lead her on a new path.
-The writer's life was on a downhill spiral and she was desperately searching for inspirational words to enlighten her and become her metaphorical knight in shinning armor riding on the mythical white horse.
+The above story was written while the writer was searching for motivational quotes for women to lead her on a new path.
+The writer's life was on a downhill spiral and she was desperately searching for inspirational words to enlighten her and become her metaphorical "knight in shinning armor" riding on the mythical white horse.

-We are not waiting for someone to tell us the meaning of our lives.
-We must indeed establish, define and announce what we say our purpose is to be.
+We are not waiting for someone else to tell us the meaning of our lives.
+We must indeed establish, define, and announce what we say our purpose is and what our dreams are.

-"Give Me Liberty or Give Me Death," a motivational quote said Patrick Henry in a speech he gave in 1775.
+"Give Me Liberty or Give Me Death," a motivational quote spoken by Patrick Henry in a speech he gave in 1775.

-What are we saying now?
+What are most of us saying now in these more modern times?
 I think it goes something like this, "Give me a steady paycheck with benefits and I will forget about my dream and bury it in the massive graveyard of lost dreams."

 What is the price of freedom to you?
 For me, it is everything I yearn for.
 It is the freedom to choose the way I earn a living.
 It is not being forced to work for those who control the mega-corporations and in turn help them in making more money.

 I would rather work for myself in a field of my choosing and struggle, if need be, for a while, than have the "security" of a steady paycheck.
 The paycheck means nothing if I am not Free.